longshorej/graal-libpolyglot/README.md

 ## License

-Depot is licensed under the Apache License, Version 2.
+graal-libpolyglot is licensed under the Apache License, Version 2.
 See [LICENSE](LICENSE).